MartynaMisk/Project2018/README.md

 import numpy
 data = numpy.genfromtxt('data/iris.csv', delimiter=',')
 print('Iris Dataset contains', data.shape[0],'rows and', data.shape[1], 'columns.')
-# I used [0] to first shows data for columns and then [1] to show rows only.
-Otherwise it would appear like this: (150,5) abd I wanted to add text.
+# I used [0] to first shows data for rows and then [1] to show columns only.
+# Otherwise it would appear like this: (150,5) and I wanted to add text.
 ```

 This flat file(which is either .txt /.csv) dataset is often used for testing out machine learning algorithms and visualizations graphs.